Likhith-Asapu/Codemix-Pun-Generation/README.md

 # Codemix-Pun-Generation

-This repository contains the code for the paper "Bridging Laughter Across Languages: Generation of Hindi-English Codemixed Puns" accepted at the 1st Workshop on Computational Humor (CHum 2025) at COLING 2025.
+This repository contains the code for the paper "Bridging Laughter Across Languages: Generation of Hindi-English Code-mixed Puns" accepted at the 1st Workshop on Computational Humor (CHum 2025) at COLING 2025.
 The paper can be found [here]().

 ## Requirements
 - Python 3.11